All my practice documents live here - intake forms, policies, how I work. If paperwork feels like a lot, this is the only place you'll need to look.

 This is the question I get most often, and it's a fair one.
 In my rural mountain community, "herbalist" often conjures images of mason jars and laminated handouts.

 While I love a good jar, clinical herbalism is a distinct discipline.
-It is the practice of assessing the "whole terrain" of your body - your history, patterns, biochemistry, and nervous system - to use plant allies and nutrition as precise therapeutic tools, not just wellness supplements.
+It is the practice of assessing the "whole terrain" of your body - your history, patterns, biochemistry, and nervous system - to use plant allies and nutrition as precise therapeutic tools, rather than just wellness supplements.

 2